ChaosLime/CST438_Project_Flight_Service/README.md

 This project for CST438 Software Engineering 2020.
 This service is a flight reservation program that is accessed through forms by springboot HTML controller or to be accessed through a REST controller given an API call(s).
+Additional Info over local deloyment of service can/will be provided.

 Deployment Site: https://cst438flightservice.herokuapp.com/